 Christianity does not teach that only Christians deserve to go to heaven.
 Rather, it teaches that no one deserves to go to heaven, because we have all done wrong during our lives (Rom 3:23).
 We can gain admittance to heaven by repenting of our wrongs, accepting Jesus Christ's death as payment for our wrongs and deciding to follow and worship him as Lord.
 The principle is that Jesus is the only way to God, not any particular church or denomination (Jn 6:40).
 Thus, salvation is accessible to everyone and is intended by God for everyone:

-Turn to me and be saved, all you ends of the earth.
+Turn to me and be saved, all the ends of the earth!
 (Is 45:22)

-I urge, then, first of all, that requests, prayers, intercession and thanksgiving be made for everyone...This is good, and pleases God our Savior, who wants all men to be saved and to come to a knowledge of the truth.
-For there is one God and one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all men.
-(1 Tim 2:1, 3-6)
+I urge that supplications, prayers, intercessions, and thanksgivings be made for all people...This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.
+For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all...

 You are all sons of God through faith in Christ Jesus, for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
 (Gal 3:26-28)